Thor110/UE2-UE4/README.md

 Tested with two games so far, though I hope to test it with more when I can find the time.

+# Read Only File Permissions Issue
+If the FBX Conversion fails it could be because the script has failed to edit the python script and place it in your Blender directory.
+A work around for this is to manually edit the script file "batch-fbx-convert.txt" to add your output directory and rename it to change the extensions to .py

 # Stargate SG-1 : The Alliance

 ## UE2			: Stargate SG-1 : The Alliance